alec-hoyland/ReducedOrderModelsProject.jl/index.md

 It turns out that we don't need to know all the vectors in the subspace;
 we only need about 10.
+The ROM is constructed by looking at the differences between solutions and accurately captures the dynamics with only a few examples.
+This is far better performance than a neural network function approximator because vanilla NNets don't exploit the known dynamics for the system.
+Here, we can write the equation of state, so we can take advantage of it directly.

+For more information on the impacts of this method, see [here](https://www.epc.ed.tum.de/en/rt/research/model-order-reduction/past-topics/krylov-subspace-methods/).